-(a) in instances in which the social worker cannot attend the case review due to an emergency, illness, or scheduled vacation, provide for alternative staff representation; and
+(a) in instances in which the social worker cannot attend the case review due to an emergency, illness, or scheduled vacation, provide for alternative staff representation;

-(b) ensure that all clients have up to date service plans; and
+(b) ensure that all families have up to date family assessments and action plans;

-(c) review the monthly preliminary list of families due for review and make such adjustments as are necessary to case review scheduling; and
+(c) review the monthly preliminary list of families due for review and make such adjustments as are necessary to case review scheduling;

+(d) provide a person to participate as a member of the foster care review panel, provided that such person may not be the social worker, supervisor or manager assigned to the case under review;

+(e) arrange for an interpreter if one is needed for the review; and

-(d) ensure that the determinations of the case review panel are implemented unless:
+(d) ensure the determinations of the case review panel are implemented unless:

 1. there is a reversal of those determinations pursuant to 110 CMR of the Department; or

-2. changes in case circumstances necessitate changes in the service plan, provided that the Area Director approves such changes.
+2. changes in case circumstances necessitate changes in the service plan,

 (8) Responsibilities of FCRU Staff.
 FCRU staff shall: